 It is noted that majority of the matters raised in the Pre-Lodgement meeting were not addressed upon lodgement.
 An initial request for further information was issued following lodgement of the application of which sought clarification on the above matters.

-The development application was lodged on 6 June 2023.
 A chronology of the development application since lodgement is outlined below including the Panel's involvement (briefings, deferrals etc) with the application: